 - through direct services

-- through development and support of programs that work towards the empowerment of farmworkers and increases the level of interaction between farmworkers and the public
+- through development and support of programs that work toward the empowerment of farmworkers and increase the level of interaction between farmworkers and the public

 - through farmworker leadership development, advocacy, and education aimed toward a systematic change of agricultural policy at local and state levels.

-Thanks to the Interfaith Food Shuttle’s donation of food and to donations from other churches, we were also able to feed close to 4,000 individuals when work is low.
+Thanks to the Interfaith Food Shuttle’s donation of food and to donations from other churches, we are also able to feed close to 4,000 individuals during the year when work is low.

-We are collaborating with many organizations in the areas of legal aid, taxes, health and education, as well as with churches from other denominations, to extend the scope of the ministry.
+We collaborate with many organizations in the areas of Affordable Care Act enrollment, legal aid, taxes, health and education, as well as with churches from other denominations, to extend the scope of the ministry.
 This allowed us to offer valuable services to the farmworkers like free hair styling on Sundays, help filling taxes, workshops and referrals.
-Also we offered through the year several health fairs and free checkups on the ministry grounds thanks to our collaboration with NC Farmworker Project, NC Farmworker Health and Campbell University.

-One of the initiatives led to the “water on the fields” project that allowed us to distribute near to 500 water bottle holders enabling farmworkers to have access to extra water in the tobacco fields during the hottest working months of the year.
+The “Water on the Fields” project allows us to distribute nearly 1,500 water bottle holders enabling farmworkers to have access to extra water in the tobacco fields during the hottest working months of the year.

-Another led to a wide distribution among farmworkers of close to 1,000 high quality durable work gloves to wear while working with tobacco and sweet potato.
-Farmworkers are out in the middle of nowhere where retail options are scarce; their transportation options are quite limited.
+1,000 high quality durable work gloves to wear while working with tobacco and sweet potatoes are distributed yearly.
+Farmworkers are out in the fields where retail options are scarce; their transportation options are quite limited.
 Any gloves available for purchase locally are poor quality and ill-suited for hard farm work.
-This project was possible again to a wonderful collaborative effort among different churches: St. Peter’s and Holly Comforter in Charlotte, several individual donors and a grant from ABC sales, Chapel of the Cross in Chapel Hill.

-The ministry has two Board of Immigration Appeals (BIA) accredited staff members that provide invaluable immigration assistance to the public.
-In the past year, more than 1,200 clients have been assisted with immigration issues.
-We also conduct monthly citizenship workshops.
+The ministry has one Board of Immigration Appeals (BIA) accredited staff member who provides invaluable immigration assistance to the public.
+Yearly, roughly 1,000 clients have been assisted with immigration issues.
+We also conduct citizenship workshops.

 The Episcopal Farmworker Ministry also provides spiritual support to many.
-At “La Sagrada Familia”, Father Tony, conducts its church service in Spanish at the ministry each Sunday at noon; several dozen are in attendance during the winter months, but approximately 400 to 500 people participate each Sunday from April through September.
-There are also church services held at San Jose, Smithfield and St. Francis, Goldsboro as part of the ministry’s outreach.
+At “La Sagrada Familia”, Father Tony, conducts its church service in Spanish at the ministry each Sunday at noon; several dozen people attend during the winter months, but approximately 300 to 400 people participate each Sunday from April through September.

 The Episcopal Farmworker Ministry offers immigration assistance to low income families who cannot afford to pay an attorney for immigration services.
 Immigration assistance provided by EFwM includes obtaining and renewing permanent residence, employment authorization documents, citizenship and other immigration services.
 Obtaining and maintaining current their legal immigration status allows immigrants to live and work in the United States without fear of being detained by Immigration and Customs Enforcement (ICE) and to comply with the law.